 So what is this cure for our unredeemed hearts that Jeremiah describes as being deceitful above all things?
 What is our real need?

 The Apostle Paul’s prayer was that the Ephesians would be filled to the measure of all the fullness of God.
 Not a half measure, but a whole!
 To experience all that God has to offer of His love!
-When our hearts begin to lead us astray, This is what we are hungering for!
+When our hearts begin to lead us astray, this is what we are hungering for!
 We long to be rooted and established (secure) in God’s love.
 To be able to grasp its depth, its width, its height and its length.
 To know it intimately.
 That is the cry of our wayward hearts!
+The Apostle Paul said,

 There is healing that needs to take place within us in order for us to experience God’s love in increasing measure.
 David cried out to God to give him an undivided heart.
-To be undivided means to be joined or to be united (Strong’s).
-When areas of our hearts are damaged or broken, God’s love is the “glue” that sticks it back together and makes it whole.
-We become united, not just within our own hearts, be we unite or re-align ourselves with the truth of God’s Word and His love as well (Jesus is the Living Word).
+To be undivided means to be joined or to be united (Strong’s Concordance).
+When areas of our hearts are damaged or broken, God’s love is the ‘glue’ that sticks it back together and makes it whole.
+We become united, not just within our own hearts, be we unite or re-align ourselves with the truth of God’s Word and His love as well (Jesus is that Living Word).
+King David prayed,

-From reading this Scripture, I believe that David had had an encounter with God.
+From reading this Scripture, I believe that King David had had an encounter with God.
 He longed for the ways of the Lord and to fear His name.
 He asked for an undivided heart, so that he could praise God with all of his heart.
-He knew he had been delivered from the death of walking his own path (from the depths of the grave).
+He knew he had been delivered from the death of walking in his own way instead of the way of the Lord – “from the depths of the grave.”